 This Policy addresses guidelines and restrictions for the official business and incidental limited personal use of email by LDEQ employees.
 It is the policy of LDEQ to provide resources to its employees for the purpose of fulfilling their responsibilities and job duties.
 At all times, users have the responsibility to use Agency resources in a professional, ethical, and lawful manner.
-To further this objective, the following policy is established:
+To further this objective, the following policy is established.

-1. Definitions

-For the purposes of this policy:
+- B. Definitions - 1.
+Email

-- a) Email: A document created or received via an electronic message system, including brief notes, formal or substantive narrative documents, and any attachments, such as word processing or other electronic objects, that may be transmitted with the message along with its descriptive transmission metadata.
-For the purpose of this policy, email also includes text messages, instant messages and PIN to PIN messages. - 1) PIN to PIN messaging: Each BlackBerry device is assigned a unique eight-digit number called a personal identification number (PIN).
-PIN to PIN messages are not routed through the email account. - 2) Instant Messaging (IM): An electronic messaging system that allows users to determine whether a certain party or parties are connected to the messaging system and allows them to exchange text messages and files with those parties in real time. - 3) Text Message: An electronic communication sent and received by cellular phone. - 2.
-Legal or Litigation Hold: A communication issued as a result of current or anticipated litigation, audit, government investigation or other such matter that suspends the normal disposition, processing or retention of records. - 3.
-Electronic Document Management System (EDMS): The Web-based search tool that allows users to search, retrieve, view and print public records online.
-The EDMS serves as the electronic repository of official records for the Louisiana Department of Environmental Quality (LDEQ).
-All employees are responsible for ensuring official records are routinely submitted to the EDMS.
+A document created or received via an electronic message system, including brief notes, formal or substantive narrative documents, and any attachments, such as word processing or other electronic objects, that may be transmitted with the message along with its descriptive transmission metadata.
+For the purpose of this policy, email also includes text messages or electronic messages received through chat or video conferencing systems.

+a.
+Chat messaging

+Any electronic messaging or video conferencing system or software other than email that allows users to connect and exchange messages or files with other parties either real time or asynchronously.

+b.
+Text Message

+An electronic communication sent or received by cellular phone.

+2. Legal or Litigation Hold

+A communication issued as a result of current or anticipated litigation, audit, government investigation or other such matter that suspends the normal disposition, processing or retention of records.